Home > Investors > Annual Meeting > Information Circular > Board

 • Majority Voting Policy: Any nominee proposed for election as a director who receives a greater number of votes withheld than votes in favor of his or her election, in an uncontested election, must promptly tender his or her resignation to the Chairman, or in the case of the Chairman, to the Lead Director.
 The resignation will be accepted absent exceptional circumstances.

-• Growth Webinar: On September 12, 2023, Barrick hosted a “Value Today, Growth Tomorrow” webinar which was attended by significant shareholders and key analysts.
-The President and Chief Executive Officer and other senior members of management highlighted Barrick’s long-term vision for generating shareholder value and sustainable profitability, including its 10-year gold and copper production profile, its copper growth strategy, and its development project pipeline.
+• Growth Webinar: On September 11, 2024, Barrick hosted a “Lumwana Super Pit Expansion Update” webinar which was attended by significant shareholders and key analysts.
+The President and Chief Executive Officer and other senior members of management highlighted details of Barrick’s planned expansion of the Lumwana Copper Mine in Zambia as part of its copper growth strategy and its development project pipeline.

 Our approach to corporate governance evolves with state-of-the-art practices.